Redocly/redoc/README.md

 * `suppressWarnings` - if set, warnings are not rendered at the top of documentation (they still are logged to the console).
 * `theme` - ReDoc theme.
 Not documented yet.
 For details check source code: [theme.ts](https://github.com/Redocly/redoc/blob/master/src/theme.ts).
 * `untrustedSpec` - if set, the spec is considered untrusted and all HTML/markdown is sanitized to prevent XSS. **Disabled by default** for performance reasons. **Enable this option if you work with untrusted user data!**
+* `disableInfiniteScroll` - if set, each endpoint content will be rendered individually within api-content instead of rendering the whole content in a single-page fashion.
+Useful for very large endpoint groups.

 ## Advanced usage of standalone version
 Instead of adding `spec-url` attribute to the `<redoc>` element you can initialize ReDoc via globally exposed `Redoc` object: